News

 Bardet–Biedl syndrome (BBS) is a ciliopathy resulting from defects in the BBSome, a conserved protein complex.
 BBSome mutations affect ciliary membrane composition, impairing cilia-based signaling.
 The mechanism by which the BBSome regulates ciliary membrane content remains unknown.
 Chlamydomonas bbs mutants lack phototaxis and accumulate phospholipase D (PLD) in the ciliary membrane.
 Single particle imaging revealed that PLD comigrates with BBS4 by intraflagellar transport (IFT) while IFT of PLD is abolished in bbs mutants.
 BBSome deficiency did not alter the rate of PLD entry into cilia.
 Membrane association and the N-terminal 58 residues of PLD are sufficient and necessary for BBSome-dependent transport and ciliary export.
 The replacement of PLD’s ciliary export sequence (CES) caused PLD to accumulate in cilia of cells with intact BBSomes and IFT.
 The buildup of PLD inside cilia impaired phototaxis, revealing that PLD is a negative regulator of phototactic behavior.
 We conclude that the BBSome is a cargo adapter ensuring ciliary export of PLD on IFT trains to regulate phototaxis.

-A paper from the Lechtreck Lab: In vivo imaging of radial spoke proteins reveals independent assembly and turnover of the spoke head and stalk
+December 2017 paper from the Lechtreck Lab: In vivo imaging of radial spoke proteins reveals independent assembly and turnover of the spoke head and stalk

 Abstract